svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 there.

-A type called `VALUE` is defined in `typedefs.h` and represents values that make sense in the lisp computation. `VALUE` is really just a 32Bit unsigned integer.
+A type called `VALUE` is defined in `typedefs.h` and represents values that make sense in a lisp computation. `VALUE` is really just a 32Bit unsigned integer.
 I mention `VALUE` here as it is frequently used throughout.
 Another type that is quite frequently in use is `UINT` which is the same size as `VALUE` but does not necessarily make